Chart Color Schemes

 Howard faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 8.5%, compared to the Australian average of 30.4%.
+The area's university qualification rate is 8.5%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 6.1%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 40.0% of residents aged 15+ holding them - advanced diplomas (8.5%) and certificates (31.5%).
+Bachelor degrees are most common at 6.1%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding them - advanced diplomas comprise 8.5% while certificates account for 31.5%.

 Frequently Asked Questions - Education